Chanuth412-pixel/AccessLens/README.md

   <img src="docs/images/accesslens-architecture.svg" alt="AccessLens architecture showing the website, Chrome extension, backend API, AI provider, PostgreSQL, and developer console" width="100%" />
 </p>

 The extension sends the backend only structural form metadata such as labels, types, required flags, options, and selectors.
-Personal values entered by the user remain in browser memory and are not sent to the API or stored in PostgreSQL.
+Personal values are never sent to the API or stored in PostgreSQL.
+While a form is in progress, drafts can be stored in Chrome's local extension storage on the user's device so they can survive reloads and connection interruptions; they are cleared after successful filling or submission.

 <p align="center">
   <img src="docs/images/accesslens-workflow.svg" alt="AccessLens template workflow from page detection through approved template lookup, AI draft generation, developer review, and user-confirmed form filling" width="100%" />